New York Food Guide: Where To Eat In The Big Apple!

 Kangkung belacan, Hainanese chicken and rice, and roti canai

 Do you like bubble tea?
 I do.
-I like Teado (no website).
-They use Lactaid for their milky teas which is rad for lactose intolerants.
+Teado in Chinatown is great (no website).
+They use Lactaid for their milky teas which is great for all the lactose intolerants.
 It’s on Hester Street between Bowery and Grand.

 Russ & Daughters

-I’m a fan.
-Some people think it’s overrated but there’s a reason it’s popular.
+Some people think Russ & Daughters is overrated but there’s a reason it’s popular.
+I love it!
 Grab a bagel and lox to go at their shop on Houston or eat at their new-ish cafe on Orchard.
 There are line-ups for the cafe and it doesn’t matter if you’re solo like me!
 Go at a random time to avoid waits…not the weekend!

 Mmmm I grabbed an everything bagel and lox at their shop.
 It was delicious!

 On this trip, I went to the cafe and ate at the counter.
-Loved the retro vibe and the servers wearing lab coats.
+The retro vibe and the servers wearing lab coats were awesome.

 I had a smoked pepper bloody Mary…it sure was smoky!
-I went with the classic board.
+Ordered the classic board.

 Want a delicious sweet treat?
-Come here.
+Go to doughnut plant.
 It’s silly how good they are.
 Get the creme brulee and the tres leches donut!

 Pumpkin Spice donut, creme brulee donut, and inside the creme brulee donut.
 Right?!
 OMG!